aczi0/KasterSite2/exampleSite/content/english/_index.md

 homepage_tab:
   enable: true
   title: How it works
-  content: "**Kaster** is an intelligent planning system that uses mathematical optimization
+  content: "**Kaster** uses mathematical optimization to ensure your production plans
-    to ensure your production plans are always meeting your business objectives."
+    are always meeting your business objectives.
+The system's engine helps your team stay on track by recommending robust alternative routes when faced with unexpected events."
   tablist:
   - name: Built for planners
     title: Built for planners